bhdirect-ebooks/dev-docs/source/code/semantics.md

 ## Document Divisions

 The most common division we use is the `chapter`, and another relevant division, although it occurs much less frequently, is the `part`.
-Use both where applicable in chapter files.
+For our EPUBs, parts should always be hierarchically one level above the chapter level and always at the same level throughout the entire book.
+They should not be used below the chapter level or as sub-part sections.

-Because our documents are split into multiple chapter files, nesting `chapter` sections inside `part` sections does not make sense.
-Therefore, nest only part-specific headings and subsequent introductory text inside the `part` section alone.
+Chapter content should be placed in one file per chapter.
+Part content, whether it's only a title or made up of many large sections, should also be placed in its own file, with one file per part.
+Use both where applicable in body matter files.

-Include the `bodymatter` EPUB type with the `<body>` tag for all chapter documents.
+Include the `bodymatter` EPUB type with the `<body>` tag for all chapter and part documents.

 ```html
 <!-- Division by chapter -->